petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/using-publication-templates.md

 {bdg-secondary}`Available Liferay 7.4 U63+/GA63+`

-If you need to create multiple publications with the same details and contributors, use publication templates to simplify setup.
-With templates, you can use tokens to dynamically set publication names and descriptions.
-Also, you can set a list of default users to invite and assign them roles.
+To simplify the creation of publications with shared details and contributors, use publication templates.
+You can set up a list of default users to invite and assign roles, and use tokens to auto-populate names and descriptions.

 To create a publication template,